alanlorenzetti/frtc/README.md

 If the libraries are paired-end:

+e.g. S1_R1.fastq S1_R2.fastq

+If the libraries are single-end:

 e.g. S1_R1.fastq
-     S1_R2.fastq

-If the libraries are single-end

-e.g. S1_R1.fastq

-**adap.fa must** be a fasta file containing what adapters would look like if they are sequenced. for more information, check https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html the file must look like:
+**adap.fa must** be a fasta file containing what adapters would look like if they are sequenced.
+For more information, check https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html

+The file must look like:

 ```
 >indexedAdapter